 Registration of an Australian business name

-1. What are two key differences between merely registering a business name and incorporating a company?
+1. What is a key difference between merely registering a business name and incorporating a company?

 2. What are some common misconceptions about the registration of a business name?

-1. What are two key differences between merely registering a business name and incorporating a company?
+1. What is a key difference between merely registering a business name and incorporating a company?

 2. What are some common misconceptions about the registration of a business name?

 (i) Many people wrongly think that the primary reason for the registration of a business name is to 'protect it'.
-Whilst the registration of a business names may well provide a degree of protection of the business name (by default, and from a mere practical point of view, as opposed to a purely 'legal' point of view), this is not the primary purpose for which the Register of Business Names was set up.
-The primary purpose of each of the state and territory business names registers is to allow members of the public to 'look up' the register so that they can see who is 'behind' a particular business name, or more precisely, who is/are the person/s trading under the business name.
-So, when persons are 'having dealings with' a business name, they may look up 'the' register of business names (there are actually eight registers of business names in Australia - one for each of the six Australian states and two Australian territories - but you can effectively do a single combined search of them all via ASIC's combined National Names Index), to see who they 'are really dealing with' as a matter of law.
-(As an aside, and speaking generally, usually the best single way to protect a business name is, if possible, to register it as a trademark - see www.ipaustralia.gov.au.)
+Whilst the registration of a business names may well provide a degree of protection of the business name (by default, and from a mere practical point of view, as opposed to a purely 'legal' point of view), this is not the primary purpose for which the Business Names Register was set up.
+The primary purpose of the Business Names Register is to allow members of the public to 'look up' the register so that they can see who is 'behind' a particular business name, or more precisely, who is/are the person/s trading under the business name (and how they may be contacted).
+So, when persons are 'having dealings with' a business name, they may look up the Business Names Register to see who they 'are really dealing with' as a matter of law.
+(As an aside, and speaking generally, usually the best single way to protect a business name is, if possible, to register it as a trademark - see www.ipaustralia.gov.au/get-the-right-ip/trade-marks/.)

 (ii) Many people wrongly think that they have a choice as to whether or not to register their business name.
 In contrast, the real position is that they generally have an obligation to do so.
 That is, and speaking generally, whenever a person or company, trades under a name other than their own full name (and note that in the case of a company, the company's name ending - e.g. 'Pty Ltd' - does form part of the company's full name), then they must register that name as a business name.